-Most of the objects that react on wind use Environment/Functions/MF_InfinityWind material function that returns all important information about current wind status.
-Its the simplest way to get global wind data.
+Most of the objects that react to wind use Environment/Functions/MF_InfinityWind material function that returns all important information about current wind status.
+It’s the simplest way to get global wind data.

 List of implemented effects and objects that reacts to the wind force.

 - Precipitation direction – Attribute Wind Force in precipitation blueprint scales how much it affects

 - Vegetation – MF_WindBush, MF_WindTreeLeafs, MF_WindTreeTrunk, MF_WindGrass nodes implements the effects of wind on vegetation.

 - Flags – specific implementation of flag material M_Flag.

 - Cascade particle emitters (Wind Affected Emitters attribute in Weather Controller is a list of emitters that should use Wind Direction and Wind Intensity parameters to react.
 (Example Environment/Dust/PS_SnowBlowingLarge)

 - Dust – predefined planar dust effects that rotate and fade based on wind direction.

 - Landscape dust – MF_GroundDust effect on the sandy landscape.